 Forest bathing, or micro-dosing on nature, is all about immersing one’s self in the healing properties of trees and plants.
 Enter a forest, walk slowly or sit, open all your senses, meditate, don’t apply effort, just breathe.
 The concept behind this Japanese tradition – ‘shinrin-yuko’ – is to take in the forest atmosphere.
-Timeless wisdom never goes out of style and this practice has proven to lower heart rate and blood pressure, reduce stress hormone production, boost the immune system, and improve overall feelings of well-being.
+Timeless wisdom never goes out of style.
+This practice has proven to lower blood pressure, reduce stress , boost the immune system, and improve well-being.

 - WHO benefits: everyone – every person on this planet